JHiltunen/SuggestionBox/README.md

 # SuggestionBox

-An application for employees to provide feedback to supervisors.
+An responsive application for employees to provide feedback to supervisors.

 App running on [Heroku](https://suggestionboxjhiltunen.herokuapp.com/)